 1. Celebrate St. Patrick’s Day

 An official holiday in Ireland, the celebrations last for days all over the country, with parades and all sorts of fun activities.
-The biggest St. Patrick’s Day parade happens in Dublin, while pubs from all over the emerald state take part with games, promos, and parties.
+The biggest St. Patrick’s Day parade happens in Dublin, while pubs from all over the emerald state take part in games, promos, and parties.

 Wherever you are in Ireland during the week of March 17, you’ll surely experience that fun, lively, uniquely Irish vibe.
 Check out this list of best shirts for St. Patty’s Day for ideas on how to dress up for the occasion.